VIEW ALL JOB TICKETS:

 Next, Select the dates and time from the “Scheduled Visits” module.
 Using date picker, you can schedule the visits at different time and date for the different technicians.

-Once you have finalised the Job Scheduler, click on the “Next” button to continue and job will be created/scheduled.
+Once you have finalized the Job Scheduler, click on the “Next” button to continue and job will be created/scheduled.

 STEP 3: CONFIRM AND NOTIFY: